Theme

 Why readers may notice it

-CubeSandbox matters because more agent systems need a safer place to execute code, browse, and handle tool calls without collapsing security and performance into one blunt tradeoff.
+CubeSandbox matters because more agent systems need isolated places to execute code, browse, and handle tool calls while still considering performance and runtime needs.

 What readers may want to know